jnk0le/random/pipeline cycle test/README.md

 FLASH is organized in 32 bit (4byte) lines

-2 waitstate option in `FLASH->ACTLR` (aka `FLASH->ACR`), which is defined in headers but stated as invalid in RM, seems to enable 3 waitstates.
-The corresponding 3ws cofig (not in headers) is also doing same 3 waitstates.
+2 waitstate option in `FLASH->ACTLR` (aka `FLASH->ACR`), which is defined in headers but stated as invalid in RM, seems to enable 3 or 4 waitstates.
+The corresponding 3ws cofig (not in headers) is also doing same 3 or 4 waitstates.